aristsakpinis93/generative-ai-immersion-day/README.md

 Congratulations!!
 You have successfully downloaded the content of the Generative AI Immersion Day.
 From now on you can start working on the labs!

 Lab 1 - Hosting Large Language Models can be found in the lab1 directory.
+- Option 1: For GPT-J start with the notebook option-1-gpt-j-notebook-full.ipynb.
-Start with the notebook gpt-j-notebook-full.ipynb.
+- Option 2: For Falcon40b-instruct start with the notebook falcon40b-instruct-notebook-full.ipynb.
 Lab 2 - Finetuning Large Language Models can be found in the lab2 directory.
 Start with the notebook fine-tuning.ipynb.
+Lab 3 - Hosting Stable Diffusion can be found in the lab3 directory.
+Start with the notebook JumpStart_Stable_Diffusion_Inference_Only.ipynb.
+Lab 4 - Building the LLM-powered chatbot "AWSomeChat" with retrieval-augmented generation.
+Start with the notebook rag-app.ipynb.